-Following the completion of the semester in which any of the following occur, the Associate Dean for Academic and Curricular Affairs will place a graduate student on academic probation if the student (1) receives a grade of less than "B" ("C") in a course while at SBMI or enrolled in a concurrent or interinstitutional course; (2) earns a calculated cumulative grade point average (GPA) of less than 3.0 or (3) fails to make satisfactory academic progress toward the degree.
+Following the completion of the semester in which any of the following occur, the Associate Dean for Academic and Curricular Affairs will place a graduate student on academic probation if the student (1) receives a grade of less than "B" ("C") in a course while at McWilliams School of Biomedical Informatics or enrolled in a concurrent or inter-institutional course; (2) earns a calculated cumulative grade point average (GPA) of less than 3.0 or (3) fails to make satisfactory academic progress toward the degree.
 The graduate student is removed from academic probation at the end of the following registration period when no grade below "B" is assigned in a graduate course, a cumulative grade point average of 3.0 is achieved, and any other cause for probation is removed or remedied.

-An SBMI graduate student will be dismissed if a third grade of "C" is earned in any course, including concurrent or inter-institutional courses.
+A McWilliams School of Biomedical Informatics graduate student will be dismissed if a third grade of "C" is earned in any course, including concurrent or inter-institutional courses.

-Any student on academic probation is not eligible to receive SBMI scholarships and awards.
+Any student on academic probation is not eligible to receive McWilliams School of Biomedical Informatics scholarships and awards.
 Any student on academic probation is not eligible for student employment at UTHealth Houston (including Pre-Doctoral Fellowship, Graduate Research Assistant, Graduate Assistant, and Teaching Assistant positions).